shahanakattil/ai-in-a-day/readme-customized.md

 Using Power Virtual Agents and Cognitive Services, we provide a conversational bot that helps analysts navigate the corpus of research documents and identify the most relevant ones (Lab 4).

-Besides collecting data about COVID-19 cases, it is also essential to ensure the accuracy of the reporting.
-Accuracy check is where continuous monitoring of incoming data feeds doubled by automatic detection of anomalies plays a critical role.
-Data is valid for analysis as long as it is reliable and contains the minimum possible number of errors.
-With distributed data sources and numerous reporting entities, automatic anomaly detection is the best choice to minimize that number.

-Using Cognitive Services Metrics Advisor, we will demonstrate how to improve the case surveillance data quality by identifying as early as possible anomalies in the number of daily reported cases (Lab 5).

 ## Labs

 Each individual lab in this repo addresses a subset of the challenges described in the [Background story](#background-story) section.